 - Codman's Pendulum: Stand adjacent to a chair or table and bend slightly at the waist.
 Support your body weight by leaning on the chair or table with the opposite arm.
 Let the full weight of the operated arm hang freely.
 Gently swing the operated arm forward and back, side to side as tolerated for 15 seconds.
 Progress to 3-5 minutes.
 Repeat 4-6 times each day. - Passive Forward Flexion: Use a therapy helper or your opposite arm to gently raise the operated arm up in front.
 Start with operated arm at your side and passively bring hand to your mouth, then to forehead, then to back of head.
 Repeat 4-6 times per day, 10-12 repetitions.
-Goals for motion are as follows: week 1: 130 degrees; week 3: 145 degrees; week 4: full overhead elevation.
-May begin active-assisted flexion at week 3. - Passive Shoulder Abduction: Begin this exercise at week 3.
+Goals for motion are as follows: week 1, 120 degrees; week 3, 140 degrees, week 5, full overhead elevation. - Passive Shoulder Abduction: Begin this exercise at week 3.
 Start with arm at side.
 Gradually lift operated arm with therapy helper or opposite arm out to side in abduction. - Passive External/Internal Rotation: Begin this exercise at week 3.
 Arm motion should be in scapular plane.
 Use a therapy helper or opposite arm to move operated arm away from body and across in the front. - Hand/Wrist/Elbow ROM: Active ROM of the elbow, wrist and fingers on the operated side is encouraged.
 Gripping exercises are allowed.

-- NO biceps resistance exercises. - NO shoulder abduction or external rotation for the first 2 weeks postop.
+- NO biceps resistance exercises. - NO shoulder abduction or external rotation for the first two weeks postop.

-Phase II: Motion Phase (Weeks 4-6)
+Phase II: Motion Phase (6-10 weeks)

-- Restore full passive and active range of motion (ROM). - Begin muscular strengthening of scapular muscles.
+- Restore full passive and active range of motion (ROM). - Begin muscular strengthening.